Village Parenting | Theresa Wiggins, M.Ed.

 We, as parents, are the only consistent educators our children will have.
 Many teachers will move in and out of their lives, but we are their constant.

 It’s easy to think that our children’s education is as good as the teacher our child has that year.
-But research shows that it’s our “curriculum of the home” — our relationships with our kids, our family routines, our behavior management, our attitudes toward education, and the expectations we set — that are correlated with our children’s academic and behavioral success in school.
+But research shows that it’s our “curriculum of the home” — our relationships with our kids, our family routines, our approach to challenging behaviors, our attitudes toward education, and the expectations we set — that are correlated with our children’s academic and behavioral success in school.

 It is critical that we as families develop our own curriculum of the home to nurture our children and set them up for success.